wp-plugins/beautiful-taxonomy-filters/README.txt

 == Changelog ==

 = 1.0.1 =
-* FIX: PHP Notice on some occasions using
+* FIX: PHP Notice on some occasions using the filter info function
+* FEATURE: Spanish translation.
+Thanks to Juan Javier Moreno Restituto

 = 1.0 =
 * Initial public version